Cipher-Daemon/PowerShell-Scripts/On-Prem-AD/Get-All-Scheduled-Tasks-For-All-Servers-Not-Using-Default-Version2.md

     }
 }

+$Servercount = $NoServers.count

 if ($NoServers.count -eq 0){
     write-host -ForegroundColor Cyan "No Servers returned any errors!"
     Start-Sleep -Seconds 3
     }else{
-    write-host -ForegroundColor Red "$NoServers.count Servers were not able to run this PS command remotely, need to run them on the servers themselves:" write-host ""
+    write-host -ForegroundColor Red "$Servercount Servers were not able to run this PS command remotely, need to run them on the servers themselves:" write-host ""
     write-host "$NoServers"
     write-host ""